Saving money is important for many reasons

-26. For meaningful life events
+26. Meaningful life events

 Major life events can be exciting, upsetting, or overwhelming – and many times financially stressful.
 They are significant turning points that you want to be financially prepared for.
-Unfortunately, sometimes you won’t get a lot of notice when they happen.

 Just because you’re not in the middle of a life-changing circumstance doesn’t mean you shouldn’t plan for it now.
 Being intentional with savings when life is stable will reduce stress when those inevitable changes arise.

-27. To increase your liquid net worth
+27. Increase your liquid net worth

 A higher liquid net worth means you’re more prepared to handle financial emergencies without going into debt.
 It’s essentially a reflection of your financial security.